goblindegook/littlefoot/README.md

 ### `dismissCallback`

 Specifies a function to call on a footnote popover that is being dismissed (just before it is removed from the DOM).
-The function will be passed one argument: the `popover` DOM element.
+The function will be passed two arguments: the `popover` DOM element, and the related `button`.
+This option can be useful for removing classes on the popover.

 Default: `undefined`